johnsosoka/site-johnsosoka-com/website/_pages/bits.md

 # 2023
 ---

+## 2023/09/11
+- Post-modernism is an intellectual dead end.
+It rots brains & harms society.
+It's a shame that it's so prevalent in academia, no wonder the Academy is dying.

 ## 2023/09/06

 - [LangChain4J](https://github.com/langchain4j/langchain4j) is a very promising project, I recently messed around with it briefly and was impressed with the ease of use.
 It's great to have a LangChain equivalent for Java.